Projects

 Sewer Reliability: CRA

-The East Orange County Water District plans to upgrade and enhance the reliability of sewer systems serving Tustin and North Tustin residents and in other areas being served.
-The system dates back to 1962 and some aging sewer lines are in need of repairs/replacements to ensure toilets, shower and sink drains remain operational.
-Select sewer lines are also going to be upsized, allowing for continued reliability with future population growth.
+EOCWD upgraded and enhanced the reliability of sewer systems serving Tustin, North Tustin, and other areas.
+Some aging sewer lines were in need of repairs/replacements to ensure toilets, shower and sink drains remained operational.
+Select sewer lines were also upsized, allowing for continued reliability with future population growth.
+This project concluded in the Fall of 2023.

 VanderWerff Well Construction Project